BarryBeics/Project-Two/README.md

 - **Typography**: The site uses 2 fonts, Firstly for the body text and buttons Montserrat font was the choice, Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
 Secondly for the headings, navigation text and to display the results Teko is the choice, this is a slim font allowing for more content to be displayed in a small area.
 Both fonts have Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.

 - **Imagery**: The site only has 2 graphics.
-Firstly the bull & bear logo seen in the top left of every page consistant with branding of sites of this nature.
+Firstly the bull & bear logo seen in the top left of every page consistent with branding of sites of this nature.
 Then we have the second graphic on the home of a typical newbie trader swamped in data trying to make sense of it all.

 ### 1.4.
 Wireframes ###